ECS153/final-project-chatsignal/README.md

     When a message is sent to the route `onMessageCopy`, this funciton will be invoked.
 The function will parsed the actual message, scan the database for all the connection Ids that appeared in the same table as the sender, and initiate a POST request to forward the incoming message to every clients that are connected to the socket. <br />

   * `onConnect.js` <br />
     When a user is connected to the socket for the first time, this function will be invoked and it will assign the newly connected user a unique connection id.
-This id will also be store into a database for future message forwarding purpose. <br />
+This id will also be stored into a database for future message forwarding purpose. <br />

   * `onDisconnect.js` <br />
     When a user disconnect from the socket, this function will be invoked.
 The function will scan the appropriate database table and remove the entry that contians this disconnected user's conneciton id. <br />